Elnix90/Youtube-Downloader/README.md

 This project automates the process of **fetching, downloading, and managing YouTube music videos**.
 It integrates with the **YouTube Data API v3** to access your liked videos or any playlist you choose, and uses `yt-dlp` for high-quality downloads.
 It also retrieves **artist names, track titles, and even song lyrics** for your library.
+You can also Automaticaly add albums by fetching the title and author name of the songs or video.
+(Fully customisable)

 ---